Major earthquake strikes Turkey, Syria; scores dead, many trapped | Science-Environment

 Major earthquake strikes Turkey, Syria; scores dead, many trapped

+A major earthquake of magnitude 7.9 struck central Turkey and northwest Syria on Monday, killing hundreds of people as buildings collapsed across the snowy region, triggering a search for survivors trapped in rubble.

-A major earthquake of magnitude 7.9 struck central Turkey and northwest Syria on Monday, killing scores of people and injuring hundreds as buildings collapsed, and triggering searches across the snowy region for survivors trapped in rubble.
-The quake, which struck in the early darkness of a winter morning, was also felt in Cyprus and Lebanon.
+A major earthquake of magnitude 7.9 struck central Turkey and northwest Syria on Monday, killing hundreds of people as buildings collapsed across the snowy region, triggering a search for survivors trapped in rubble.
+The quake, which hit in the early darkness of a winter morning, was also felt in Cyprus and Lebanon.

 "I have never felt anything like it in the 40 years I've lived," said Erdem, a resident of the Turkish city of Gaziantep, near the quake's epicentre, who declined to give his surname.
 "We were shaken at least three times very strongly, like a baby in a crib."

-Turkey's disaster agency said 76 people had been killed, and 440 hurt, as authorities scrambled rescue teams and supply aircraft to the area around the city of Kahramanmaras, while declaring a "level 4 alarm" that calls for international assistance.
-Syrian state media said a large number of buildings collapsed in the province of Aleppo, while a source in the Hama civil service said buildings had also collapsed there.
+Turkey's disaster agency said 76 people had been killed, and 440 hurt, as authorities scrambled rescue teams and supply aircraft to the affected area, while declaring a "level 4 alarm" that calls for international assistance.
+Syrian state media said more than 100 people were killed and dozens injured there, most in the provinces of Hama, Aleppo and Latakia, where numerous buildings had been brought down.

-"Paintings fell off the walls in the house," said Samer, a resident of the capital, Damascus.
-"I woke up terrified.
-Now we're all dressed and standing at the door."
+"The situation is very tragic, tens of buildings have collapsed in the city of Salqin," a member of the White Helmets rescue organisation said in a video clip on Twitter, referring to a town about 5 km (3 miles) from the Turkish border.
+The rescuer on the clip, which showed a rubble-strewn street, said homes were "totally destroyed".

+Many buildings in the region had already suffered damage in fighting during Syria's nearly 12-year-long civil war.
 People in Damascus, and in the Lebanese cities of Beirut and Tripoli, ran into the street and took to their cars to get away from their buildings in case they collapsed, witnesses said.

 In Turkey's Gaziantep, Erdem also said people had fled from their shaking homes and were too scared to return.
 "Everybody is sitting in their cars or trying to drive to open spaces away from buildings," Erdem said by telephone.
 "I imagine not a single person in Gaziantep is in their homes now."